 - a.
-Multi-Year Funding-Funding is available for multi-year programs (4 years) to encourage innovative long-term programs to improve the delivery of indigent services.
-Continued awards for multi-year programs can be renewed each year, but the Commission will only commit funding for the current grant year. - b.
-Equipment Costs- Equipment and other one-time costs will only be funded in the first year of the grant unless permission is granted by the Commission in writing.
-The Commission's portion of the grant and the cash match after the first year of funding will be calculated based on the total project costs less the equipment expenses from the first year. - c.
-Calculating the Cash Match - i.
-Formulas: - 1.
-Total Project Cost multiplied by percent of match required = Total Match Required - 2.
+Multi-Year Funding-Funding is available for multi-year programs (four years), or rural regional public defender sustainability grants (ongoing) to encourage innovative long-term programs to improve the delivery of indigent services.
+Continued awards for multi-year programs can be renewed up to program limits, but TIDC only awards funding for the current fiscal year. - b.
+Equipment Costs-Equipment and other one-time costs will only be funded in the first year of the grant unless permission is granted by TIDC in writing.
+The Commission's portion of the grant and the cash match after the first year of funding will be calculated based on the total project costs less the equipment expenses from the first year.

+c.
+Calculating the Cash Match

+i.
+Formulas:

+- 1. Total Project Cost multiplied by percent of match required = Total Match Required - 2.
 Total Project Cost minus Total Match Required = Total Commission Grant Request ii.
 Match Requirements:

-- 1. Multi-year Requests Counties must provide a cash match from county or other funds of 20% of total project costs in the first funding year, 40% the second funding year, 60% the third funding year, and 80% the fourth funding year.
+- 1. Multi-year Improvement Grant Requests -Counties must provide a cash match from county or other funds of 20% of total project costs in the first funding year, 40% the second funding year, 60% the third funding year, and 80% the fourth funding year.
 An applicant's use of matching funds must comply with the same statutes, rules, regulations, and guidelines applicable to the use of the Commission funded portion of a grant project. - 2.
-Single-Year Videoconferencing Applications for videoconferencing equipment require a fifty percent (50%) cash match.
-Counties may use the videoconferencing system for any hearings authorized under Texas Code of Criminal Procedure Chapter 46B. - 3.
-Technology Projects Software development projects with significant direct indigent defense benefits impacting multiple counties may be grant funded at up to 50%.
-Indigent defense software implementation projects, including CUC TechShare Indigent Defense implementation (involving set-up, configuration and training) requires a 50% county match.
-Maintenance and operations costs for CUC TechShare Indigent Defense are not eligible for improvement grant funds.
-Business process consulting associated with preparation to implement software, computer system connectivity and integration projects and county-specific modifications to software developed through multi-county TIDC grant projects are not eligible for improvement grant funds. - 4.
-Use of Program Income Applicants must apply any program income to expenses prior to submitting reimbursement claims under the grant.
+Rural Regional Public Defender Sustainability Grant Requests-Counties with a population less than 100,000 participating with other counties in a multi-county (3+) regional public defender office are eligible for 80% reimbursement in the initial year of funding.
+In subsequent years of funding, participating counties must provide a cash match of 1/3rd of the total approved budget.
+A participating county's individual share of the cash match is determined by the interlocal agreement between participating counties.
+The participating counties collectively contribute the required cash match amount, typically calculated based on caseload or population. - 3.
+Single-Year Videoconferencing-Applications for videoconferencing equipment require a fifty percent (50%) cash match.
+Counties may use the videoconferencing system for any hearings authorized under Texas Code of Criminal Procedure Chapter 46B. - 4.
+Technology Projects-Software development projects with significant direct indigent defense benefits impacting multiple counties may be grant funded at up to 50%.
+Indigent defense software implementation projects, including CUC TechShare Indigent Defense implementation (involving set-up, configuration, and training) requires a 50% match.
+Maintenance and operations costs for CUC TechShare Indigent Defense are not eligible for Improvement Grant funds.
+Business process consulting associated with preparation to implement software, computer system connectivity and integration projects and county-specific modifications to software developed through multi-county TIDC grant projects are not eligible for Improvement Grant funds. - 5.
+Use of Program Income-Applicants must apply any program income to expenses prior to submitting reimbursement claims under the grant.